 As we’ve seen, the Relationship Diagram is a unique visualization for analyzing and uncovering the hidden relationships between hierarchies.
 In addition to what insights I’ve found, there were other relationships I could have uncovered had different dimensions been used (Premiere Year, Seasons or SubGenre) and measures (Max and Min_Length of episodes).

-I invite you to try Dundas BI today, and create your own Relationship Diagrams showing what else could have been done, by combining other measures and dimensions!
-If you want the Netflix dataset, simply ask me below.
+I invite you to try Dundas BI today, and create your own Relationship Diagrams showing what else could have been done, by combining other measures and dimensions!.